VonHeikemen/zdirs-js/README.md

 - `-A`, `--all`<br/>
   When removing or updating, make sure the changes applies to the aliases too.

+- `--use`<br/>
+  Select a "json processor" to parse the exported marks.

 ### Shell integration

 The command `shell-jump` will show you a function that you can add to a configuration file loaded by your shell.
 This function is called `z`, and once is loaded in your shell you will be able to jump to a mark.